 a.
-Factor One: the information sought is critical to the grand jury's investigation

-The subpoenaed documents are the foundation of the United States' investigation and related prosecution for illicit activity.
-Without the Chinese bank records, the government lacks visibility as to the identities of the financial facilitators behind this scheme, the source of the illicit funds into these accounts, where remaining funds may have been transferred, and the banks' roles in facilitating such activities.
+Factor One: the information sought is critical to the investigation visibility as to the identities of the financial facilitators behind this scheme, the source of the illicit funds into these accounts, where remaining funds may have been transferred, and role in facilitating such activities.
 See United States v.
 Manafort, 313 F. Supp.
 3d 213, 232-34 (D.D.C.
 2018) (search warrant for financial records was sufficiently particular, because specific criminal allegation required examination of extensive paper trail to determine scope of any violations, and nature and volume of defendant's international dealings supported broad requests for records).